Ella Mai: Early life and education

 Ella Mai was born on 3 November 1994 to a Jamaican mother and an English-Irish father in London.
 Her mother, a lover of American jazz music, named her after Ella Fitzgerald.
 Mai moved from London to New York City at the age of 12 when her mother took on a teaching job there.
 Mai's transition to life in New York City was difficult because she was often bullied for her accent.
 Mai graduated from Queens High School of Teaching in Glen Oaks, Queens, before returning to England aged 17.

 Career

-Ella Mai's singing career began studying at the British and Irish Modern Music Institute London (BIMM London) in 2014.
+Ella Mai's singing career began while studying at the British and Irish Modern Music Institute London (BIMM London) in 2014.
 During that time she competed on series 11 of The X Factor as part of a trio, 'Arize', but didn't advance beyond the initial audition for the judges.
 The group broke up shortly thereafter.